Todd Lyght: 2002 season

+Career stats

 Coaching career

 Lyght began a career in coaching in 2009, following several years of working in private business and as a football analyst on radio.
 His first position was as an assistant football coach at Bishop Gorman High School in Summerlin, Nevada on the staff of head coach Tony Sanchez.
 While on staff, the team won back-to-back state championships in 2009 and 2010.

 In 2011, Lyght joined the staff at the University of Oregon as a defensive intern under head coach Chip Kelly.
 Lyght was initially contacted about the open position by Ducks defensive coordinator Nick Aliotti, who happened to be an assistant coach with the Rams during Lyght's playing days.

 Lyght was named assistant defensive backs coach for the Philadelphia Eagles of the NFL in 2013.
 The hiring reunited him with Eagles head coach Chip Kelly, who had departed Oregon for the Eagles following the 2012 season.

 Following the 2014 season, Lyght was hired by Vanderbilt to be their cornerbacks coach.

 In February 2015, Lyght was hired by the University of Notre Dame to replace Kerry Cooks as defensive backs coach.
-During his tenure as an assistant coach at Notre Dame, the Irish had a record of 47-17.
+During his tenure as an assistant coach at Notre Dame, the Irish had a record of 47–17.
 In January 2021 Notre Dame football was placed on probation for one year over recruiting violations due to Lyght having impermissible contact with a player at his high school and also sending 10 impermissible text messages to a 2021 recruit before it was allowed under NCAA rules.